 Will we interview those involved?

-Will we give you an opportunity to comment on the Ombudsman’s findings and conclusions?
+Will we give you an opportunity to comment on our findings and conclusions?

 Yes – prior to concluding an investigation you will be given the opportunity to comment on the proposed findings and conclusions of the investigation, and if any recommendations are made you are invited to agree them.
 It is important when commenting at this stage that you make clear whether you are prepared to accept any recommendations made as this will determine how the investigation is concluded.
 It is important in considering any recommendations that you are confident you are able to implement them when agreeing.